 - Promotion and advertising;

+- Event or conference sponsorship, and award ceremonies;

 - Traffic management;

 - Waste management;

 - Security;

 - Entertainment, artist and/or talent fees;

 - Facilitator fees;

+- Professional fees for services required for one-off events and activities, such as consultant fees;

 - Venue hire;

+- Catering;

 - First aid;

 - Portable toilets, public use only;

-- Equipment purchase and hire;
+- Equipment hire;

-- The purchase of capital equipment, materials, and equipment;
+- The purchase of capital equipment and minor assets;

+- Materials and resources;

+- Repairs and maintenance to facilities and assets;

+- Insurances, licenses and permits required for one-off events and activities (excluding liquor licensing);

 - Shire of Dardanup in-kind services on application.
 Any in-kind funding requested must be discussed with a council officer and is subject to availability and approval by the Chief Executive Officer.